Suicide in Russia: History

 In the Russian Empire and for a long time in the USSR, a complete record of suicides was not kept.
 The studies covered individual cities or regions and later the urban population.
 In 1956, under Nikita Khrushchev, the USSR began to collect data on suicides for the entire population of the country.
 In May 1985, Mikhail Gorbachev came to power, and the anti-alcohol campaign with partial prohibition began almost simultaneously.
-For a couple of years, the number of suicides fell, but the deterioration of the socio-economic situation of the country by the end of the 1980s reversed the trend.
+For a couple of years, the number of suicides fell by 34.5% from 29.6 to 19.4 per 100,000 inhabitants, but the deterioration of the socio-economic situation of the country by the end of the 1980s reversed the trend.

 The dissolution of the Soviet Union, market reforms, the First Chechen War, and falling incomes among the population resulted in an increase in suicide mortality, reaching peak levels in 1994 and 1995.

 During the last years, as a consequence of the change in the culture of alcohol consumption in the country, Russians began to consume more beer, wine, and other drinks with less alcohol.
 The decline in strong and popular vodka sales is similar to the decrease in the number of suicides in the country.

 At the end of 2015, suicide rates rated as high were recorded in 37 of the 85 regions.
 These are, above all, the regions in the north, the Urals, Siberia, and the Russian Far East.
 The highest suicide rates were in the Altai Republic, the Transbaikal, the Jewish Autonomous Oblast, Buryatia, and the Nenets Autonomous Okrug, with large indigenous populations.
 Eighteen regions have a suicide rate classified as low, including the two main cities of Russia: Moscow and Saint Petersburg.